Skip to content

 • Define the mathematical model: Start with a set of differential equations or discrete-time equations that describe the system under study.
 These equations should capture the dynamics and interactions of the variables in the system.

-• Identify relevant parameters: Determine the parameters in the model that can be varied to investigate the system's behavior.
+• Identify relevant parameters: Determine the parameters in the model that can be varied to investigate the system's behaviour.
 These parameters could represent physical constants, external inputs, or other factors that influence the system's dynamics.

 • Analyze equilibria: Determine the equilibrium points of the system by setting the derivative equations to zero.
 This involves solving a set of algebraic equations.
-For each equilibrium point, calculate its stability properties by analyzing the eigenvalues of the linearized system.
+For each equilibrium point, calculate its stability properties by analysing the eigenvalues of the linearized system.

 • Perform parameter continuation: Choose a parameter of interest and vary its value over a specified range.
 By using numerical techniques, such as the pseudo-arclength continuation method or Newton's method, you can track the equilibrium points and their stability as the parameter is varied.

-• Detect bifurcation points: Monitor the behavior of the equilibrium points as the parameter is varied.
+• Detect bifurcation points: Monitor the behaviour of the equilibrium points as the parameter is varied.
 Look for critical parameter values where qualitative changes occur, such as the appearance or disappearance of equilibrium points or the transition from stability to instability.
 These critical points are bifurcation points.

 • Classify bifurcations: Determine the type of bifurcation occurring at each critical point.
-This involves analyzing the eigenvalues, normal forms, and other characteristics of the system near the bifurcation point.
+This involves analysing the eigenvalues, normal forms, and other characteristics of the system near the bifurcation point.
 Common bifurcation types include saddle-node, pitchfork, Hopf, and Turing bifurcations, among others.

 Hodgkin-Huxley model